off-by-some/fynx/docs/generation/markdown/using-watch.md

 ## Real-World Example: Order Processing Pipeline

-Let's build a complete order processing system that shows the full power of `@watch`:
+This example shows how @watch can orchestrate complex multi-step workflows where each stage depends on the completion of previous stages:

 ```python
 class OrderStore(Store):